What is the list?

 Genre: What counts as horror?
 I want to cast a wide net here, so here’s the definition I use: Any movie with the “horror” tag on IMDB, or any movie that anyone has made a case for being or celebrating horror.
 Super vague, but it serves the list.

 Year: How do I determine release dates?
 They can be tricky, with different resources listing different years for the same movie.
 Often horror movies have limited festival releases in the fall and aren’t widely released until the following spring.
-So here’s where I just had to pick a rule and stick with it: I go by what IMDB says.
+So here’s where I just had to pick a rule and stick with it: I go by what IMDB says, which is when the movie entered the world.
+Movies are released into specific times and places, and that context is important to me, not when it was released in American theaters or streaming services.

 Popularity/Rating: Do I include every movie that meets the criteria?
 There would be way too many, so I use IMDB’s filters for number of votes and IMDB rating.
 I set a minimum number of votes, depending on how many total movies there are for that year.
 Then I do a second search that includes movies with a 5.5 or higher rating below the minimum number of votes, down to a smaller minimum.